-While two main pillars viz. faceless assessment and taxpayer’s charter were introduced during his speech, it was announced that Faceless Appeal Scheme was to be introduced effective from 25 September 2020.
-In this regard, recently, the Central Board of Direct Taxes (CBDT) has issued notification notifying Faceless Appeal Scheme, 2020 (Scheme).
-With introduction of this Scheme, the entire process of appeals (i.e. allocation of income tax appeal, communication of notice / questionnaire, verification / enquiry to hearing, finally communication of the appellate order etc.) will be faceless and thereby dispensing with the need for any physical interface.
+The Central Board of Direct Taxes (CBDT) had notified1 Faceless Appeal Scheme, 2020 (Scheme 2020).
+With introduction of this Scheme, the entire process of appeals (i.e. allocation of income tax appeal, communication of notice / questionnaire, verification / enquiry to hearing, finally communication of the appellate order etc.) has become faceless thereby dispensing with the need for any physical interface.
 Recently, the CBDT notified Faceless Appeal Scheme, 2021 (Scheme/Scheme 2021) in supersession of the Scheme 2020 with effect from 28 December 2021.
 The Scheme 2021 carves out an exception for acts done or omitted under the Scheme 2020 and further addresses several issues under the erstwhile Scheme.

-We, at BDO in India, have analysed and summarised hereunder the said notification:
+We, at BDO in India, have analysed and summarized hereunder the said notification:

-The scheme shall be applicable for a person who has filed an appeal under section 246A (1) or section 248 (in relation to non-requirement withholding tax from payment to non-resident) of the Income-tax Act, 1961 (‘IT Act’).
-Further, for the purpose of the Scheme, various terms such as automated allocation system, automated examination tool, designated portal, electronic record, email, etc. have been defined.
+The Scheme 2021 shall be applicable for a person who has filed appeal under section 246A(1)2 or section 248 (in relation to non-requirement withholding tax from payment to non-resident) of the Income-tax Act, 1961 (‘IT Act’).
+Further, for the purpose of the Scheme, various terms such as automated allocation system, automated examination tool, designated portal, electronic record, email, etc have been defined.

 Functions of different Units